poljar/python-olm/README.md

 ## Pickling

-Pickling works the same way as for peer to peer Olm sessions.
+Pickling works the same way as for peer-to-peer Olm sessions.

 ```python
 >>> pickle = session.pickle()